Georgia Hemp Overview

 Purchasing smokable hemp flowers is not illegal in Georgia, provided the THC content is under 0.3%.
 However, no retailer or dispensary is licensed to sell hemp flowers in the state.
 An alternative way for residents to buy smokable hemp flowers is to check online stores that comply with USDA labeling and testing rules.
 Georgia residents can order any amount of hemp flowers online and get them delivered to their homes.
 Also, it is possible to order hemp from other states since it is now legal across the U.S. Approved licensees and permittees can transport hemp within Georgia and outside the state.
 However, individuals transporting hemp must present the following to law enforcement on request:

-• Copies of their grower’s licenses or processor
+• Copies of the grower's license

 Hemp vs THC